browserengineering/book/book/preface.md

 sliver of the full HTML, CSS, and JavaScript languages, mishandles errors, and isn't resilient to malicious inputs.
 It is also quite slow.
-Despite that, its architecture matches that of real browsers, providing insight into those 10 million lines of code behemoths.
+Despite that, its architecture matches that of real browsers, providing insight into those 10 million line of code behemoths.

 That said, we've tried to explicitly note when the book's browser simplifies or diverges from standards.
 If you're not sure how your